ARomach/AKKD120-AKKD501/index.md

 ## Goals and Objectives

-Students at the end of this course will be able to be confident in reading most Akkadian text genres from the Old Babylonain period in transliteration and some from cuneiform hand-copies.
+Students at the end of this course will be confident in reading most Akkadian text genres from the Old Babylonain period in transliteration and some from cuneiform hand-copies.
 They will be able to easily identify common Akkadian words and common cuneiform signs from memory.
-They will be familiar with using the main dictionaries in the field (CDA, CAD, and SAD; see further below) and online resources for Akkadian and cuneiform texts.
+They will be familiar with using the main sign lists and dictionaries in the field (see further below) and online resources for Akkadian and cuneiform texts.
 Students will be ready to take intermediate and advanced Akkadian classes which can include reading texts from other periods and dialects of Akkadian.

 More specifically, the course has the following goals:
 - cover remaining topics of Akkadian grammar, with an emphasis on the Old Babylonian dialect (ca. 1800 BCE)